-Councillor candidates often rely on local media to promote their suitability for office and publish electoral advertisement in the lead-up to council elections.
+Councillor candidates often rely on local media to promote their suitability for office and publish electoral advertisements in the lead-up to council elections.

 The Local Government Inspectorate, as the dedicated integrity agency for local government in Victoria, has a key role during the electoral period in monitoring the conduct of councils and candidates and investigating electoral complaints to ensure fair and transparent elections.

-Publication of electoral material during the 2016 Victorian council elections is being closely monitored by the Inspectorate to ensure candidates and the media do not breach electoral provisions of the Local Government Act 1989.
+Publication of electoral material during council elections is being closely monitored by the Inspectorate to ensure candidates and the media do not breach electoral provisions of the Local Government Act.
 We want to ensure the media is aware of the relevant sections of the Act and our staff can offer advice and support to any media outlets with relevant concerns.

 Should you require any clarification on these provisions or if you would like any information about the Inspectorate’s role in local government matters, please do not hesitate to contact our office on or by email